NidabaSys/Simplified_SqueezeNet/README.md

 An improved version of SqueezeNet networks https://github.com/DeepScale/SqueezeNet

-Simplified SqueezeNet is SqueezeNet network with removing Fire/Expand layer of reception field 1.
+Simplified SqueezeNet is SqueezeNet network with removing Fire/Expand layer of reception field 1 and the concatenation layer.
+The suggested modification accelerated the training of SqueezeNet by more than 4 times.

 To understand the differences between the two networks, refer the the below links.